ropensci/rgbif/inst/vign/taxonomic_names.md

 * Wi<b>e</b>sneria w/ 71 occurrences - from Catalogue of Life
 * Wisneria w/ 3 occurrences - from Interim Register of Marine and Nonmarine Genera

+## The take away messages from this vignette

+* Make sure you are using the name you think you're using
+* Realize that GBIF's backbone taxonomy is used for occurrence data
+* Searching for occurrences by name matches against backbone names, not other names (e.g., synonyms)
+* GBIF may at some points in time have multiple version of the same name in their own backbone taxonomy - These can usually be separated by data provider (e.g., Catalogue of Life vs. International Plant Names Index)
+* There are different ways to search for names - make sure are familiar with the four different name search functions, all starting with `name_`